How to Prepare for Data Science Interviews (Updated for 2024)

 Read Interview Experiences

-Once you have a topic list, you should focus on understanding your familiarity with those question topics.
-Do this by just creating a list of question topics that’ll be asked in each interview you’re preparing for, and order it by the most important across all interviews.
+Focus on your familiarity with those question topics.
+Do this by creating a list of questions that could be asked in the interviews and ordering them by the most important.

-For example, if I’m studying for the Google data scientist interview, I would first prioritize statistics and A/B testing and algorithms, and then work on machine learning and SQL questions next, with some probability questions to round it all out.
+For example, if you’re studying for the Google data scientist interview, prioritize statistics and A/B testing and algorithms, and then work on machine learning and SQL questions, with some probability questions to round it all out.

-Practice a few different levels of statistics interview questions to understand your knowledge.
-If you find yourself easily solving the easy and medium questions, then you should be confident to move onto another subject where the questions are a little harder to grasp.
+Practice a few different levels of statistics interview questions to gauge your knowledge.
+If you find yourself effortlessly solving the easy and medium questions, then you can confidently advance to another subject where the questions are a little harder to grasp.

-The goal is to have a list of question topics with your confidence level next to each one.
-This way, you’ll have an idea of which subject you need to spend the most time learning, practicing, and reviewing.
+The goal is to have a list of question topics matched to your confidence level.
+This way, you’ll have an idea of which subjects you need to spend the most time practicing.

 • A/B Testing: High Competency